isomerpages/moe-cjc/_news/2024/CJC unites in hope for the Interreligious Youth with Pope Francis.md

 </div>
 <p>The final art installation with an exhibition on the major religions in
 Singapore</p>
-<p>&nbsp;Ng Pei Ling, a Buddhist and one of the students who put up the dove
+<p>Ng Pei Ling, a Buddhist and one of the students who put up the dove installation
-installation artwork, said that she would “engage in respectful dialogue with peoples of different faiths, participate in interreligious events in school, and encourage understanding within my family and community.”
+artwork, said that she would “engage in respectful dialogue with peoples of different faiths, participate in interreligious events in school, and encourage understanding within my family and community.”
 She hopes to build stronger and more inclusive relationships through dialogue and collaboration.&nbsp;</p>
 <p>The CJ Community came together to paint a batik art piece depicting the
 major religions in Singapore.
 His Holiness, Pope Francis, will paint the final strokes with four students from Catholic Junior College and two others